Loading...

 Purpose and Intent

-This section explains why the sabbatical is being requested and helps reviewers understand the expected value of the leave.
+This section explains why the sabbatical is being requested and whether any planned activities affect policy or scheduling.

 Coverage and Work Handover Plan